LOSING ELDERLY PARENTS

 Or the flame of the blue star that lingers hung low in the fall of the dew:

-For I would we were changed to white birds on the wandering foam—I and you.
+For I would we were changed to white birds on the wandering foam: I and you!

 I am haunted by numberless islands, and many a Danaan shore,

-Where Time would surely forget us, and Sorrow come near us no more:
+Where Time would surely forget us, and Sorrow come near us no more;

-Soon far from the rose and the lily, the fret of the flames, would we be,
+Soon far from the rose and the lily, and fret of the flames would we be,

-Were we only white birds, my beloved, buoyed out on the foam of the sea.
+Were we only white birds, my beloved, buoyed out on the foam of the sea!

 Somehow seeing the gulls flying so serenely, I had a sense that Father and Mother were indeed re-united at some level.
 The sight also drew me back to a note I’d received from a friend about Father’s anniversary: